 NB: The information provided on this page is not intended to be a concise guideline for NDIS applications.
 It does not replace the information provided by the NDIS/NDIA and does not reflect their opinion in any way.
 It is purely provided to help people living with CRPS understand how CRPS impacts an application for the NDIS and offers advice on what may be helpful in an application.

-To qualify for the NDIS your condition must be considered to be permanent and stable as well as a disability that significantly impacts on your abilities to perform normal activities of daily activities.
+To qualify for the NDIS your condition must be considered to be permanent and stable as well as a disability that significantly impacts on your ability to perform normal activities of daily living.

 A condition is considered permanent if it has been: